Publication Ethics

 Reviewers are required to adhere to the following:

-• Conflicts of interest should be declared accordingly,
+• Conflict of interest should be declared accordingly,

 • Published works relevant and valuable to the manuscript should be pointed out,